 - decreased prescribing of antibiotics due to improvements in antibiotic stewardship.

 - Governance for Safety and Quality in Health Service Organisations

 - Patient Identification and Procedure Matching

 - Recognising and Responding to Clinical Deterioration in Acute Health Centre

 - Preventing Falls and Harm from Falls

-From January 2019, the Commission has agreed to the continued application of the National Safety and Quality Health Service Standards (first edition) for private dental practices only until such time as national primary care health service standards are available.
+While health service organisations are now being assessed against the second edition of the NSQHS Standards, the Commission has agreed to the continued application of the National Safety and Quality Health Service Standards (first edition) for private dental practices only until such time as the National Safety and Quality Primary Healthcare (NSQPH) Standards are available.